Skip to main content

 • Starter plan and higher: Unlimited custom events.

 Describe the event you want to track in the AI chat, or choose from the AI suggested events.
-To create an event:
+To create a custom event:

 1. Click Dashboard in your app editor.